Walking with Berber nomads / Moroccan Nomads Travel

-Over eight Walking with Berber nomads days you will travel with a family of the Ait Atta, a Berber tribe whose origins allegedly date back to Goliath, as they migrate with their livestock from their homeland in Jbel Saghro through the Dades Valley to the summer pastures in the High Atlas Mountains or the other way around.
+Over eight days walking with Berber nomads you will experience traveling with a family of the Ait Atta.
+A Berber tribe whose origins allegedly date back to Goliath, as they migrate with their livestock from their homeland in Jbel Saghro through the Dades Valley to the summer pastures in the High Atlas Mountains or the other way around.
 Your guide will be a member of the Ait Atta clan.
 You will be introduced to traditions that are centuries old and passed from one generation of the Ait Atta to the next.

-Walking with Berber nomads is an amazing and unique cultural experience not found in many other places.
-The trek takes you back in time crossing eroded plateaus, rocky peaks, and dotted green oases in a team of a caravan, following the rhythm of the goats, camels, humans…
+Traveling with Moroccan nomads tour is an amazing and unique cultural experience not found in many other places.
+The trek takes you back in time crossing eroded plateaus, rocky peaks, and dotted green oases in a team of a caravan.
+Following the rhythm of the goats, camels, humans…

 This special trek in Morocco is possible only twice a year.
 At the beginning of summer, nomads of Ait Atta travel to their land in the High Atlas, following their flock.
 As the first snow starts to fall at the beginning of winter, they start charging their luggage back to their home origin in the Jbel Saghro Mountains.
 It is a lifestyle that connects the nomads with their animals.